 I spoke with a friend last night that’s going through her current life drama, which consists of going through a divorce, raising a little kid, working a full time job and trying to balance depression.

 I have to say I have a lot of respect for people that are strong enough to maintain a normal life and deal with depression, and she for one is a true soldier and deserves big ups for what she does on the daily.
+According to the Anxiety and Depression Association of America, 16 million adults here in US have major depressive disorder.
 She is in therapy and is taking medication to combat the depression, along with proper diet and exercise and a good spiritual base and support system.

 I see ad after ad in magazines and on television about the different anti-depressants that are available to combat depression.
 The picture they portray however is not one of realism.
 What I have interpreted from television ads particularly can be deemed offensive and unrealistic in the world of someone that suffers from depression.
 One of the commercials I particularly despise is where the product and it’s benefits as well as side effects are discussed and then they have this Brother out in a garden and he catches a butterfly and then sets it free.
 I think the pharmaceutical companies and the team that did that ad campaign need to consider the respect involved in treating such a disease.
 A pill is not going to enable you to suddenly be happy and run out and catch butterflies and when I first saw the ads I resented them representing the product in that manner.